Skip to main content

 General Information About Jobs

-When a job is processed, changes to the config.js file are made only for pairs that pass all filters in a filter set.
+When a job is processed, changes to config.js apply only to pairs that pass all filters in a filter set.

-You can include one or many jobs in the autoconfig.json file, each with its own schedule.
-A job applies to a single exchange and can have one or multiple filters.
-Within each job, you can specify filters to determine which trading pairs it applies to.
+You can include one or many jobs in autoconfig.json, each with its own schedule.
+A job applies to a single exchange and can include one or multiple filters that determine which trading pairs it targets.

-If a job successfully completes, the changes are written to config.js, and Gunbot starts using the new settings.
-Most configuration changes, such as pair override changes, are applied without restarting the bot.
-If a job does not cause any changes (for example, because it attempts to place already existing overrides), it will not cause a Gunbot restart.
+If a job completes successfully, the changes are written to config.js, and Gunbot starts using the new settings.
+Most configuration changes, such as pair override changes, apply without restarting the bot.
+If a job does not cause any changes (for example, because it attempts to place already existing overrides), it does not trigger a restart.

 You can set schedules per job in a format similar to how cron jobs are set.
 If you are not familiar with the format, you can use a website like crontab-generator.org to generate it.

 All AutoConfig configuration options are available in the browser interface.
-We suggest creating a configuration example using the interface, even if you prefer manually editing the autoconfig.json file.
-This way, you can ensure all necessary parameters are included in your job.
+Even if you prefer manually editing autoconfig.json, generate a configuration example in the interface first to ensure all required parameters are included.

 tip

-To avoid unexpected configuration changes when using a very fast schedule (e.g., jobs that update your bot configuration every few seconds), it is important to refrain from making manual setting changes using the browser while AutoConfig jobs are running.
-Make this a habit to maintain consistency in your bot's configuration.
+To avoid unexpected configuration changes when using a very fast schedule (e.g., jobs that update your bot configuration every few seconds), avoid making manual setting changes in the browser while AutoConfig jobs are running.
+Make this a habit to maintain consistent settings.